oda-hub/hugo-odahub/content/docs/guide-development.md

 ```python
 img_file_path = 'image.png' # oda:POSIXPath
 ```
-In the frontend, an uplload widget will be displayed.
+In the frontend, an upload widget will be displayed.
 It is advisable to put an example file in the repository matching the default file name ( `'image.png'`  in the example above) to allow easy testing of the notebook.
 #### `oda:FileURL`

 This annotation is instead used when the notebook expects parameter to be a URL of a file.
 For example: